Valente Market Company Ltd trading as

 These regulations apply to all stallholders.
-Strict compliance with them is a term and condition of the contract for the hire of a stall site on an event.
+Strict compliance with them is a condition of the contract for the hire of a stall site on an event.

 It is essential that all stallholders cooperate and play their part in ensuring that The Market Co’s events are profitable, enjoyable and safe for everyone.
 This includes complying with the commercial and administrative terms (especially regarding bookings and payment), the insurance terms, trading standards guidelines, food hygiene and the risk management and accident prevention terms.